 The BVRLA’s membership of over 1,000 companies engaged in vehicle rental, leasing and fleet management is leading the charge to bring, clean, green transport solutions to UK roads right now.
 They can only do that effectively with the support of local authorities and national government.
 The electric vehicle ecosystem is a fragile one.
 Drivers need access to a fast, affordable, reliable and secure charging infrastructure.
 There is no one-size-fits-all approach for this, especially when considering the varied needs of fleets up and down the country.

 The Fleet Friendly Charging Index was designed to enable the close collaboration this challenge requires.
-Drivers, fleet operators, charge point operators, distribution network operators, local authorities (LAs) and national government, must come together to develop a charging infrastructure that works for all road users.
+Drivers, fleet operators, charge point operators, distribution network operators, local authorities and national government, must come together to develop a charging infrastructure that works for all road users.

 What it tells us

-The results (from Q4 2022 data) show that:
+The results (from Q4 2023 and Q1 2024 data) show that:

-37% of local authorities currently have an EV strategy
+- 49% of local authorities have an EV strategy, an increase from 37% in 2023

 Next steps for the BVRLA